remoteintech/remote-jobs/company-profiles/zapier.md

 ## Company blurb

-For the past four years, Zapier has been helping people across the world automate the boring and tedious parts of their job.
-We do that by helping everyone connect the web applications they already use and love.
+We're a 100% distributed team living and working all over the world to help you automate the most tedious parts of your day to day job.

+We believe that there are jobs that a computer is best at doing and that there are jobs that a human is best at doing.
+We want to empower businesses everywhere to create processes and systems that let computers do what they are best at doing and let humans do what they are best at doing.

 ## Company size

-51 team members listed on the [about page](https://zapier.com/about/)
+90+ team members listed on the [about page](https://zapier.com/about/)

 ## Remote status

-Everyone at Zapier is remote!
-That means if you want to work remote, that's great.
-If you want to work near others, that's cool too.
-Our team is distributed across California, Colorado, Pennsylvania, Michigan, Minnesota, Missouri, Illinois and the UK because it lets us work with the best people.
-You don't have to be located in the USA either.
-Some of the team live in the United Kingdom, Thailand, New Zealand and Australia.
-You just have to be talented!
+We're a team of people living and working remotely in 13 countries.
+We're working hard to build a diverse and collaborative team that can empathize with each other to solve hard problems and build a product we can be proud of.

 ## Region